userfrosting/learn/pages/03.installation/01.environment/02.homestead/docs.md

 If you think of VirtualBox as your kitchen, Vagrant is sort of like the cookbook that contains recipes for how to set up a useful development environment on your virtual machine.
 The particular recipe that we'll be using is called **Homestead**, and it is has everything we need to easily set up the UserFrosting development environment.

+Homestead will automatically give us the following components that we need to run UserFrosting:

+- Ubuntu 18.04
+- Git
+- PHP 7.x
+- Nginx (webserver)
+- MySQL/MariaDB (database)
+- Composer
+- Node and npm
+- Bower and Gulp

+Nice!
+This means that we are saved the hassle of [setting these up natively in our operating system](/installation/requirements/essential-tools-for-php).

 ### Command-line Life

 Before we begin, it's important to understand that we will rely heavily on **command-line operations** and **git**.
 If you are natively running on a Linux distribution or MacOS, this is already handled for you with Terminal and a preinstalled copy of git.